• Features

 *Lydia, who lives in the South of Mahe, Seychelles, found herself pregnant after being raped by a family friend she trusted.
 She tells Cosmocreole why she kept the baby and why she is living with a lie to protect her son.

-I was in my final year of my A’levels when it happened, It was July, and I sat my exams in November that year.
-I noticed that I never saw my period again after that awful night.
-I was in denial and ignored the possibility that I may be pregnant.
+At the time of the assault, Lydia was in her final year of post-secondary doing her A’levels.
+It was July, and she sat her exams in November that year.
+Lydia never saw a period after that night and knew she was pregnant. ” I was in denial and ignored the possibility that I may be pregnant.
 At around October time, just a few weeks before my exams, my mother started eyeing me suspiciously but never said anything; by now, I knew I was pregnant.
-I had put on some weight but not enough to look pregnant.
-My breast changed, and so did my body.
-I still kept quiet, and I used a safety pin on the zip of my school uniform.
+I had put on some weight, but not enough to look pregnant.
+My breasts changed, and so did my body.
+I still kept quiet.”

-It was after the final exams that I got the courage and told my mother that I thought I was pregnant.
+“After the final exams, I got the courage and told my mother I thought I was pregnant.
 All hell broke loose.
-My mother told me how disappointed she was in me, and my father was so angry when he found out, he slapped me and demanded the father’s name.
-I couldn’t bring myself to say I was raped and who was the father.
+My mother told me how disappointed she was in me, and my father was so angry when he found out that he slapped me and demanded the father’s name.
+I could ‘t bring myself to say I was raped and who was the father.
 I kept saying I couldn’t say, and needless to say, my father kicked me out of the house.
-I moved in with a relative, and the story of my life – I have ruined my life, and I slept with a married man because I refused to say the name of the father to protect him.
-The next five months was my worst nightmare.
-I had to go to pre-natal classes and consultations and I could literally felt the stares, judgements and sometimes disapprovals.
+I moved in with a relative, and the story of my life – I had ruined my life, and I slept with a married man because I refused to say the name of the father to protect him.
+The next five months were my worst nightmare.
+I had to go to pre-natal classes and consultations, and I could feel the stares, judgements and sometimes disapproval.”

 Life post-pregnancy